Kpmul/EcoSim/docs/general/initVariables.md

     const real coolingRateSmallRoom = 0.66;
     const real coolingRateMediumRoom = 1;
     const real coolingRateLargeRoom = 1.3;
-    // These 'init' variables are set to represent a basic setup for the EcoSim model.
+    // These 'init' variables are set to represent a basic setup for the EcoSim model }
-}
 ```